Set up Pi-Hole for network-wide ad blocking and Unbound for recursive DNS

 When an update to Pi-Hole, FTL and/or the Web Interface is available, you can easily update your bare metal Pi-Hole in the terminal by using the command pihole -up.
 Pi-Hole will not update on it’s own, so you have to do it manually, and the Pi-Hole team does not recommend automating it.
 (Though you can, if you so choose.)

-If you’d rather update Pi-Hole during off-hours, like in the middle of the night, I suggest using at — it lets you use schedule a one-time task for a later time, similar to cron but non-recurring.
+If you’d rather update Pi-Hole during off-hours, like in the middle of the night, I suggest using at — it lets you use schedule a one-time task for a later time, similar to cron but non-recurring or automated.
 (The syntax for at is also more human-readable than cron.)
 For example, the below command will schedule pihole -up to be executed at 5:00 AM:

 pihole -up | at 5AM

 You may want to regularly create a backup of your Pi-Hole configuration.
-You can’t automate it, but that’s ok because it’s very simple — just to go the web UI, click on Settings, then go to the Teleporter tab and click the Backup button.
-This will download a tar.gz file to the computer you’re accessing the web UI from, and within this same screen you can restore from a backup file if necessary.
-You might consider committing your backup to a private GitHub repo too.
+You can’t automate it, but that’s ok because it’s very simple — just to go the web UI, click on Settings -> Teleporter, and click the Export button to download your configuration.
+This will download a compressed file to the device you’re accessing the web UI from.
+(Note: The warning seems to come up even when using HTTPS, so just ignore it.)

 Use local time instead of UTC

-If you notice the query log displaying times as UTC instead of your local time zone, and you want the logs to use your time zone, use (for example if you want EST):
+If you notice the query log displaying times as UTC instead of your local time zone, and you want the logs to use your time zone, use (for example if you want to set EST time zone):

 sudo timedatectl set-timezone America/New_York